yehaha9876/gitlab/doc/user/admin_area/settings/usage_statistics.md

 You can view the exact JSON payload in the administration panel.

-GitLab sends a weekly payload containing usage data to GitLab Inc. The usage ping uses high-level data to help our product, support, and sales teams.
-It does not send any project names, usernames, or any other specific data.
-The information from the usage ping is not anonymous, it is linked to the hostname of the instance.

-You can view the exact JSON payload in the administration panel.

 ### Deactivate the usage ping

 The usage ping is opt-out.
 If you want to deactivate this feature, go to